Shilpa-Manaji/OBS_INTERNSHIP-2025/README.md

 ## 🌟 Introduction

 As Data Science interns at **One BOAT SOLUTION**, we are gaining hands-on experience in data processing, analysis, and visualization.
-Our internship focuses on mastering Python programming and applying data-cleaning techniques to real-world datasets like FIFA 21.
+Our internship focuses on mastering Python programming and applying data-cleaning techniques to real-world datasets like FIFA 21, Movie.

 ## 🖥️ Task 1: Python Programming